mathreatoeus/MC322/README.md

 # MC322
-Library Management Project (part of the MC322 discipline at the University of Campinas)
+ShelfSense Library Management Project (part of the MC322 discipline at the University of Campinas)